 On the other hand, if you educate your readers by telling the story of a college student with a part time job and what she does to make her small income work for her, well now, that’s something we’ll latch onto, because it’s engaging and relatable.
 What’s the message in this example?
 Save when you’re young, so you’re not destitute when you’re old.

 Identifying a story’s message is so important that it’s the first step in my Roadmap to Your Story author plan.
-Roadmap to Your Story is a free one-hour session I offer to help writers strategize the course of their writing journeys.
+Roadmap to Your Story is a free session I offer to help writers strategize the course of their writing journeys.
 There’s nothing worse than composing pages and pages of content you can’t use because it meanders all over the place and has no point.
-I offer my free Roadmap to Your Story session to anyone who comes to me (whether they end up working with me or not) because it’s my goal to make sure authors have clarity and direction before they sit down to write.
+I offer my free Roadmap to Your Story session either as a personal one-on-one session with clients who sign up for my Accelerated Authors Plan, or as a free workshop.
+There is no obligation to work with me beyond this workshop, simply because it’s my goal to make sure authors have clarity and direction before they sit down to write.

 And the first step toward that clarity is to find your story’s message.
 I guarantee you it’s in there somewhere.
 So get a wiggle on and discover it.
 The world is waiting for to hear what you have to say.